netskopeoss/K8S-OpenShift-CloudExchange/README.md

 | `ui.resources`           | Resources request and limit for UI (**Note:** These are default configurations for a low data volume (Extra Small Netskope CE Package Type).
 The end user may want to change these values as per the underlying use case and data volume on their end (based on the associated Netskope CE Package Type).
 While doing that, please ensure that the underlying cluster nodes should also have a cumulative sufficient compute power for this change to work seamlessly.
 For more details on the Netskope CE Package Types, please refer to the [Package Sizing Matrix](#package-sizing-matrix) section)                                                                    |  <pre>limits: <br/> memory: 204Mi <br/> cpu: 750m <br/>requests: <br> memory: 102Mi <br> cpu: 250m </pre> | No           |
 | `ui.securityContext.privileged` | Privileged containers can allow almost completely unrestricted host access                         | `false`         | No          |
 | `ui.securityContext.allowPrivilegeEscalation` | Enable privilege escalation, it should be true if privileged is set to true.         | `false`         | No          |

+> Note: If you enable `ui.ssl` certificates (Default: false), your SSL certificates and certificate & certificate private key (with the respective names `cte_cert.key` and `cte_cert_key.key`) must be present in the certificates directory at the root.

 ## Override the Default Values
 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example,